SMU vs. Navy NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- SMU has combined with its opponents to score more than 55.5 points in three of four games this season.
+- SMU and its opponents have gone over the current 55.5-point total in three of four games this season.

-- Navy and its opponents have combined to score more than 55.5 points in two games this season.
+- Navy's games have gone over 55.5 points in two opportunities this season.

 - The combined points per game average of the two teams, 58.6, is 3.1 points more than Saturday's over/under.

-- The 54.3 combined points per game that these two squads have allowed this season are 1.2 fewer than the 55.5 total in this contest.
+- The 54.3 combined points per game that these two squads have allowed this season are 1.2 fewer than the 55.5 over/under in this contest.

 - The Mustangs and their opponents have scored an average of 68.6 points per game in 2021, 13.1 more than Saturday's total.

-- The 55.5 total in this game is 9.4 points above the 46.1 average total in Midshipmen games this season.
+- The 55.5 over/under in this game is 9.4 points above the 46.1 average total in Midshipmen games this season.

 SMU Stats and Trends